complexlogic/flex-launcher/docs/setup_windows.md

 ## Editing Your Config File
 I recommend editing your configuration file with a development-oriented text editor such as [Notepad++](https://notepad-plus-plus.org/) instead of the default Windows Notepad program.
 These text editors have color syntax highlighting for the INI format which makes sections, keys, values, and comments visually distinct.

 Several settings require a path as a value.
 In Windows Explorer, hold shift on your keyboard, then right click on a file or folder and select "Copy as path" from the context menu to copy the file path.
-You can then paste the path into your configuration file.
-This way, you don't have to type the path manually.
+You can then paste the path into your configuration file so you don't have to type the path manually.

 ## Autostarting
 In a typical HTPC setup, Flex Launcher should be configured to autostart after login.
 Right click `flex-launcher.exe` and selct "Create shortcut" in the context menu.
 Use Windows key + R to bring up the run box, then type `shell:startup` and press enter.
 This will bring up a Windows Explorer window of your autostart folder.
 Move the shortcut created in the previous step into this folder, which will cause Flex Launcher to autostart.